customerio/customerio-node/README.md

 ### cio.trackAnonymous(anonymous_id, data)

 Track an anonymous event.
-An anonymous event is an event associated with a person you haven't identified.
-The event requires an `anonymous_id` representing the unknown person.
-When you identify a person, you can set their anonymous_id attribute.
-If the attribute matches the `anonymous_id` in one or more events that were logged within the last 30 days, we associate those events with the person.
+An anonymous event is an event associated with a person you haven't identified, requiring an `anonymous_id` representing the unknown person and an event `name`.
+When you identify a person, you can set their `anonymous_id` attribute.
+If [event merging](https://customer.io/docs/anonymous-events/#turn-on-merging) is turned on in your workspace, and the attribute matches the `anonymous_id` in one or more events that were logged within the last 30 days, we associate those events with the person.

+Anonymous events cannot trigger campaigns.
+If you associate an event with a person within 72 hours of the event timestamp, however, a formerly anonymous event can trigger a campaign.

 ```javascript
 cio.trackAnonymous(anonymous_id, {